 - https://cawomenssuffrageproject.org/projects/honor-a-suffragist/ Find the stories of California suffragists, including many from the Bay Area, in the interactive map of burials and memorials to them on this site.
 (Update: Look for our newly-added Contra Costa suffragist.
 Abigail Norton Bush, in Martinez!)

 - https://www.herflag.com/ It took 35 states to ratify the 19th Amendment.
 Follow this art project as it creates a flag to commemorate each of those states.
 (Scroll down on the HerFlag website to see the road trips, including California in November 2019!
 LWVDV participated -- see the link to some of our photos below)

 - Book recommendation: Historical fiction based on the lives of two sisters involved in the abolitionist movement as well as the suffrage movement, "The Invention of Wings", by Sue Monk Kidd, has also been made into a Lifetime movie.
 Read a review here: https://www.npr.org/2014/01/11/260192246/finding-flight-in-the-invention-of-wings.

-- Two Upcoming Events on Women's Suffrage You May Want to Attend:
+- Some Upcoming Events on Women's Suffrage You May Want to Attend:

 [check for updates on availability] And on Thursday, April 22, Cal State East Bay will offer a Scholar OLLI course at the Concord campus titled "The Long Road to Suffrage".
-For more information and to sign up, go to https://www.scholarolli.com/product/programs/courses/the-long-road-to-suffrage/ Both events include lunch.
+For more information and to sign up, go to https://www.scholarolli.com/product/programs/courses/the-long-road-to-suffrage/ The event includes lunch.

 Still a Work in Progress -- but here it is!

 An album of photos from our trip to Sacramento to celebrate California ratifying the 19th Amendment.